Yuhanon Meletius: Ministry

 Meletius was ordained a deacon in 1973 by Paulose Phelexinos and ordained a priest by Baselios Paulose II, the then-Catholicos of a united Jacobite Syrian Orthodox Church and Malankara Orthodox Syrian Church.
-He was consecrated as a bishop in Damascus on 23 December 1990.
+He was consecrated as a bishop in Damascus by H.H Mor Ignatius Zakka I Iwas on 23 December 1990 for the Jacobite Syrian Orthodox Church.

 On 18 January 2019, clashes erupted between Jacobite and Malanakara Orthodox Christians in front of St. Mary's Church in Puthur, Thrissur, injuring several.
 Among those injured was Meletius, who was hospitalized.
 Meletius was also among those listed as accused in police cases against the clashing parties.
 In total, 70 Jacobite and 30 Orthodox were taken into custody.
 Meletius claimed that members of the Jacobite faction had tried to enter the church for their religious functions, which he claimed was prohibited by a court order.
 T. V. Anupama, the district collector, attempted mediation following the clashes and instructed both the Jacobite and Orthodox factions to vacate the church's surroundings, while Meletius accused the local police chief of instigating the Jacobite attempt to enter the church.
 Meletius was present as Baselios Marthoma Paulose II, the Malankara Catholicos of the East, refused mediation from other Christian denominations in resolving the row in December 2019, which the MOSC declared an internal matter.

 Meletius was among those who approved the budgetary needs of the MOSC; in 2020, he was among the functionaries who approved a ₹790 crore annual budget for the church.
 Following the July 2021 death of Baselios Marthoma Paulose II, Meletius was on the seven-person administrative council that governed the Malankara Orthodox Syrian Church until Baselios Marthoma Mathews III was enthroned in October that year.